nqkhanh2002/Classify-Traffic-Signs-Using-Deep-Learning-for-Self-Driving-Cars/README.md

    https://github.com/nqkhanh2002/Classify-Traffic-Signs-Using-Deep-Learning-for-Self-Driving-Cars.git
    ```
 2. Run the jupyter notebook
     Notebook will automatically download data to your device.
-During notebook execution, use the package installer for Python to
-    install packages that you are missing.
+During notebook execution, use [the package installer for Python](https://pypi.org/project/pip/) to install packages that you are missing.

+## Citation
+J. Stallkamp, M. Schlipsing, J. Salmen, and C. Igel.
+The German Traffic Sign Recognition Benchmark: A multi-class classification competition.
+In Proceedings of the IEEE International Joint Conference on Neural Networks, pages 1453–1460.
+2011.
+@inproceedings{Stallkamp-IJCNN-2011, author = {Johannes Stallkamp and Marc Schlipsing and Jan Salmen and Christian Igel}, booktitle = {IEEE International Joint Conference on Neural Networks}, title = {The {G}erman {T}raffic {S}ign {R}ecognition {B}enchmark: A multi-class classification competition}, year = {2011}, pages = {1453--1460} }
+<p align="right">(<a href="#readme-top">back to top</a>)</p>